 This is at least the fourth practicum experience for most teacher candidates at Shepherd University.
-During this final practicum, teacher candidates practice their pedagogical skills under the supervision of the master teacher(s) and University Supervisor(s) in one or more placements for a period of 7-8 hours per day five days per week for a minimum of fifteen weeks for a total of 600 hours [or more for the yearlong residency].
+During this final practicum, teacher candidates practice their pedagogical skills under the supervision of the master teacher(s) and University Supervisor(s) in one or more placements for a period of 7-8 hours per day, 5 days per week, for a minimum of 14 weeks, to total at least 500 hours [or more for the yearlong residency].
 Teacher candidates are responsible to observe, plan, and execute lessons daily and to assess student learning.
 Teacher candidates, in collaboration with their mentor teachers, must complete assigned responsibilities in the classroom.
 The teacher candidate has expanded responsibilities that include:

-- Adhering to the mandated attendance policy as outlined herein and as presented during Student Teaching Orientation each semester. - Notifying the Cooperating Teacher and University Supervisor in advance of an unavoidable absence or if the regular school schedule is altered, thus allowing other plans to be made if an observational visit had been planned.
-Teacher candidates are accountable to the University at all times. - Attending faculty meetings, participating in extra duties, including ordinary after school activities, and attending PTA meetings and/or other meetings and events in which the teacher's presence is required. - Following the schedule and calendar of the assigned school and facilitating/cooperating or mentor teacher. - Submitting lesson/teaching plans to the facilitating/cooperating or mentor teacher for final approval, suggestions, and feedback in ample time to permit needed revisions before teaching the lesson(s) in question.
+- Adhering to the mandated attendance policy as outlined herein and as presented during the mandated Orientation Session each semester. - Notifying the Cooperating Teacher and University Supervisor in advance of an unavoidable absence or if the regular school schedule is altered, thus allowing other plans to be made if an observational visit had been planned.
+Teacher candidates are accountable to the University at all times. - Attending faculty meetings, participating in extra duties, including ordinary after school activities, and attending PTA meetings and/or other meetings and events in which the teacher's presence is required. - Following the schedule and calendar of the assigned school and facilitating/cooperating or mentor teacher as well as the SU Student Teaching / Residency Placement calendar/schedule. - Submitting lesson/teaching plans to the facilitating/cooperating or mentor teacher for final approval, suggestions, and feedback in ample time to permit needed revisions before teaching the lesson(s) in question.
 Lesson plans must also be uploaded to the candidate's individual OneDrive folder on Monday of each week using the assigned format as required. - Seeking additional assistance as needed. - Meeting all requirements as specified in the Teacher Candidate Checklist and/or Outline of Responsibilities. - Developing the requisite abilities, skills, dispositions, and knowledge necessary to succeed in the PK-Adult classrooms of today and tomorrow.
 These include but are not limited to academic competency; reflectiveness; maturity; seriousness of purpose; ability to plan work; ability to communicate; ability to work effectively as a team member; a sincere interest in all children and youth; and a wide range of teaching skills. - Adhering to and maintaining Teacher Candidate Boundaries as presented during Orientation and upholding the professional Code of Ethics throughout the Student Teaching/Residency experience.
 [See Teacher Candidate Misconduct below.]